jbx-protocol/juice-contracts-v3/README.md

 This creates files for that code to import which contain contract addresses and ABIs.

+When making new deployments, update the forking configuration in `hardhat.config.ts`.

 ## Economics

 There are some economic differences between this fork and the original.
 Notably it deploys a DAI payment terminal.
 This happens in the deploy script.
 There is also a new contract, `DaiHedgeDelegate` which allows projects to automatically maintain a DAI and Ether treasury subject to configuration which is described in more detail in the documentation of that contract.